Characteristic Evolution and Matching: Cauchy-Characteristic Extraction of Waveforms

 Another alternative is to carry out a coordinate transformation in the neighborhood of $\mathcal{I}^+$ to inertial Bondi coordinates, in which the news calculation is then quite clean numerically.
 This approach was implemented in~\cite{bishnews} and shown to be second order convergent in Robinson--Trautman and Schwarzschild testbeds.
 However, it is clear that this coordinate transformation also involves the same difficult numerical problem of extracting a small radiation field in the presence of the large gauge effects that are present in the primary output data.

-These underlying gauge effects which complicate CCE are introduced at the inner extraction worldtube and then propagate out to $\mathcal{I}^+$.
-Perturbative waveform extraction suffers the same problem.
-Lehner and Moreschi~\cite{lehmor} have shown that the delicate issues involved at $\mathcal{I}^+$ have counterparts in $\Psi_4$ extraction of radiation on a finite worldtube.
-They show that some of the techniques used at $\mathcal{I}^+$ can also be used to reduce the effect of some of these ambiguities, in particular the ambiguity arising from the conformal factor $\omega$.
-The analogue of $\omega$ on a finite worldtube can eliminate some of the non-inertial effects that might enter the radiation waveform.
+These underlying gauge effects which complicate CCE are introduced at the inner extraction worldtube and then propagate out to $\mathcal{I}^+$ but they are of numerical origin and can be reduced with increased accuracy.
+Perturbative waveform extraction suffers the same gauge effects but in this case they are of analytic origin and cannot be controlled by numerical accuracy.
+Lehner and Moreschi~\cite{lehmor} have shown that the delicate gauge issues involved at $\mathcal{I}^+$ have counterparts in $\Psi_4$ extraction of radiation on a finite worldtube.
+They show how some of the analytic techniques used at $\mathcal{I}^+$ can also be used to reduce the effect of these ambiguities on a finite worldtube, in particular the ambiguity arising from the conformal factor $\omega$.
+The analogue of $\omega$ on a finite worldtube can reduce some of the non-inertial effects that enter the perturbative waveform.
 In addition, use of normalization conventions on the null tetrad defining $\Psi_4$ analogous to the conventions at $\mathcal{I}^+$ can avoid other spurious errors.
-This approach can also be used to correct gauge ambiguities in the calculation of momentum recoil in the merger of black holes~\cite{gallolm}.
+This approach can also be used to reduce gauge ambiguities in the perturbative calculation of momentum recoil in the merger of black holes~\cite{gallolm}.